protocolbuffers/protobuf/php/README.md

 composer test
 ```

-### Test C Exteinsion
+### Test C Extension

-After you have finished testing the native php, you can test the c exteniosn:
+After you have finished testing the native php, you can test the c extension:
 ```
 cd tests
 ./test.sh 5.6 # The php runtime version.